-1 The development shall begin not later than three years from the date of this permission.

-Reason: To comply with Section 91 of the Town and Country Planning Act 1990 as amended by Section 51 of the Planning and Compulsory Purchase Act 2004.

-The development shall be carried out strictly in accordance with the terms of the submitted and approved Travel Plan (prepared by WYG and dated December 2013), unless otherwise agreed beforehand in writing by the Local Planning Authority.

-Reason: To ensure that the site continues to respond to the Council's sustainable travel objectives.

-Within one month of commencement of the development, a scheme for landscaping, a timetable for its implementation and a programme for its maintenance shall have been submitted to and approved in writing by the Local Planning Authority.
-The scheme shall be carried in accordance with the approved timetable and maintained in accordance with the approved programme.

-Reason: To ensure that the appearance of the development is acceptable.

-Within one month of the commencement of the development a scheme for provision of biodiversity improvements for the site and a timetable for its implementation shall have been submitted to and approved in writing by the Local Planning Authority.
-The details shall be carried out as approved.

-Reason: To ensure that the site makes suitable provision for biodiversity.
+- 1 The development shall begin not later than three years from the date of this permission. - Reason: To comply with Section 91 of the Town and Country Planning Act 1990 as amended by Section 51 of the Planning and Compulsory Purchase Act 2004. - The development shall be carried out strictly in accordance with the terms of the submitted and approved Travel Plan (prepared by WYG and dated December 2013), unless otherwise agreed beforehand in writing by the Local Planning Authority. - Reason: To ensure that the site continues to respond to the Council's sustainable travel objectives. - Within one month of commencement of the development, a scheme for landscaping, a timetable for its implementation and a programme for its maintenance shall have been submitted to and approved in writing by the Local Planning Authority.
+The scheme shall be carried in accordance with the approved timetable and maintained in accordance with the approved programme. - Reason: To ensure that the appearance of the development is acceptable. - Within one month of the commencement of the development a scheme for provision of biodiversity improvements for the site and a timetable for its implementation shall have been submitted to and approved in writing by the Local Planning Authority.
+The details shall be carried out as approved. - Reason: To ensure that the site makes suitable provision for biodiversity. - The existing covered cycle/motorcycle shelter at the site shall be retained.
+The five cycle hoops shown on drawing 3110 rev A shall be provided within two months of the commencement of development and shall be permanently retained thereafter

-Notwithstanding the submitted details, within one month of the commencement of development, a scheme for the provision of at least 40 cycle parking spaces within the site together with a timetable for its provision shall have been submitted to and approved in writing by the Local Planning Authority.
-The scheme shall have been implemented in accordance with the details and the timetable